WDI-SEA/react-development-course-materials/06-Applied Practice/idea-board-complete/README.md

 ## LogIn

-In order to make API calls, we'll use Axios.
+In order to make API calls, we'll use fetch.

 ```jsx
   import React, { Component } from 'react'